AssemblyScript/website/src/status.md

 * Patch class `.prototype`s since there are none.
 * Access `arguments` to dynamically obtain function arguments.

-Some of these restrictions, like implicit conversion to strings when concatenating, may be lifted in the future, while others, like prototypes, may never be viable in ahead-of-time compilation.
+Some of these restrictions, like implicit conversion to strings when concatenating with a string, may be lifted in the future, while others, like prototypes, may never be viable in ahead-of-time compilation.
+For instance, some features would work in an interpreter and may become efficient with a JIT compiler, yet going down that rabbit hole runs counter to WebAssembly's, and by definition AssemblyScript's, goals.